GP32: History

-The GP32 was shown at E3 in 1999, 2000, 2001, and 2002.
-At one point, GamePark produced an unreleased unit with mobile phone functionality.
+The GP32 was shown at annual E3 conventions from 1999 to 2002.
+At one point, GamePark produced an unreleased unit with cellular functionality.

 Features

-The overall design is not unlike the original version of the Game Boy Advance.
+The overall design is not too dissimilar to the original version of the Game Boy Advance.
 The GP32 is based on a 133 MHz ARM 9 CPU and 8 MB of SDRAM.
-Unlike other handheld gaming systems, which tend to be proprietary cartridge-based, the GP32 uses SmartMedia cards (SMC) for storing programs and data, making it accessible for amateur developers as no further development hardware is required.
+Unlike other handheld gaming systems of the sixth generation, which tend to be proprietary cartridge-based, the GP32 uses SmartMedia cards (SMC) for storing programs and data, making it accessible for amateur developers as no further development hardware is required.

 The console has an eight-way microswitch based mini-joystick controller, two main buttons ('A' and 'B'), two shoulder buttons on each side of the SMC slot ('L' and 'R') and two other menu buttons on each side of the screen ('SELECT' and 'START'), made from a softer, translucent rubber.
 The console also has a USB 1.1 port for connection with a host computer, a serial expansion port, a 3.3 V power adapter input, a headphone connector and a rear compartment that holds two AA-sized batteries.